raymondhfeng/raymondhfeng.github.io/about.md

 permalink: /about/
 published: true
 ---

-Some information about you!

-### More Information

 Senior at UC Berkeley studying computer science.
 Concentration in Machine Learning.
 Dabbles in poker, sports betting, sports analytics.

+### More Information
+[Quixotic though it may sound](https://web.stanford.edu/~lmackey/), I hope to use CS to make the world a better place.

 ### Contact me